AnyChart/docs.anychart.com/General Appearance Settings/Strokes and Lines.md

 <a name="overview"/>
 ## Overview
-Knowledge about line and border configuration parameters is very important, because AnyChart allows to configure almost any line you can see on the chart: Lines in charts, Grids, Chart, Tooltips and Labels borders, and even Tickmark Lines.
+Knowledge about line and stroke configuration parameters is very important, because AnyChart allows to configure almost any line you can see on the chart: Lines in charts, Grids, Chart, Tooltips and Labels strokes, and even Tickmark Lines.

 The name of the method is always **.line()** or **.stroke()**.
 In this tutorial all line attributes and features are described.